Bareuptime/k3sinfra/apps/bareuptime-backend/README.md

 ArgoCD will automatically:
 1. Create the namespace
 2. Deploy all resources
-3. Sync secrets from Vault via ESO
+3. Inject secrets from Vault via webhook (on pod startup)
 4. Request TLS certificates via cert-manager
 5. Start the backend pods